Need help? We are available to speak to you 7 days a weekRead More

 • Labour Agreement Stream – Similar to the Subclass 186 stream, this allows a sponsoring employer to engage skilled workers under a pre-approved labour agreement with customised requirements to meet exceptional or specific industry needs.

-Current processing times for both the 186 and 482 visas can fluctuate significantly based on the visa stream, occupation, and the overall volume and quality of the visa application received by the Department of Home Affairs.
+Current processing times for both the 186 and 482 visas can fluctuate significantly based on the visa stream, occupation, and the overall volume and quality of the visa applications received by the Department of Home Affairs.
 For this reason, we advise our clients to plan around the longer end of the spectrum to manage expectations.
-The following table provides indicative timeframes based on recent trends, but always check the Home Affairs website for the latest updates.
+The following table provides indicative timeframes based on recent trends, but always check the Department of Home Affairs website for the latest updates.

 Visa & Stream